Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 - I can see that some campaigns have already been successful in raising their targeted amount of money.
 - I have been directed to the user sign up page.
 - I have managed to create a profile for myself.
-- I have managed to create an engaging campaign for the School.
+- I have managed to create an engaging campaign for the school.
 - I can see that money has come into the campaign from donations.
-- I can see which users have sent me the money via the transaction page.
+- I can see which users/donors have sent me the money via the transaction page.
 - I can withdraw money from the campaign pot, and it will credit my account.

 ## User Stories